Criminal Record Background Checks

 State Criminal Record Search

-This State Criminal Record Search contains criminal record information from various reporting agencies throughout a single state.
+This State Criminal Record Search Database contains criminal record information from various reporting agencies throughout a single state.
 Sources that may contribute data are Department of Corrections, Administration of Courts, county courts and sex offender registries within a state.
+(Subject to availability) – Records will be verified by county level search as required by the FCRA

 - Dept. Of Corrections